huangyh09/MISO/misopy/events_maker/README.rst

 * Events definition is mainly copied from Yarden's codes and hasn't been checked carefully.
 I mean the codes rather than the output files.

-* Quality check will be provided, for example SE exon surrounded by AT--exon--GC.
+* Quality check will be provided, for example SE exon surrounded by AG-as_exon-GT.